ah16165/University-Study-Space-Booking-App/Not_Main_Application/Portfolio A/Testing/Testing.md

 <p>The aim of our integration focussed tests were to check that different systems work correctly together.
 A prime example of this was in our 'DB_test', where we used the DBUnit framework to test that database integration and linking to the Spring repositories was all working fine.  </p>

 <h4>Functional tests</h4>
 <p>We incorporated functional tests that aimed to test that an action returned a desired result to the user or admin.
-A good example of this was in our 'StaticHTMLTests', where we checked that given a valid REST request, it returned the correct HTML page.
-NEED AN SQL TEST.</p>
+A good example of this was in our 'StaticHTMLTests', where we checked that given a valid REST request, it returned the correct HTML page.</p>

 <h4>End-to-end tests</h4>
 <p>We also had some end to end tests which aimed to tests a replication of user behaviour, such as our 'AuthenticationTests' that checked that our login and security systems were correctly working when given a valid REST request. </p>